Is Whey Protein a Suitable Meal Replacement Option for Weight Loss?

 Inadequate fat content

-While it might seem counterintuitive when striving for weight loss, healthy fats are a crucial part of our diet.
+While it might seem counterintuitive to strive for weight loss, healthy fats are a crucial part of our diet.

 Trading your nutrient-dense whole foods for a low-fat protein shake could leave you unsatisfied and lead to overindulging later, sabotaging your weight goal efforts.